lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

    + **AGG**: Based on our team data, we expect to see that the majority of our patients will continue to receive MM.
 By far our MM and PSY patients have the longest engagement time and account for more than 40% of our services.
 Patients will continue to accumulate while waiting for care.

    + **SP**: If we make no new decisions, then we expect to see no changes in care quality, performance, or wait times in all three settings – all the current historical averages for patients in care, step down rates, etc. will hold for the next two years.
+Patient risk will not improve.

 4. To run the Base Case, let’s first make sure that all the Experiment sliders are indeed set for the Base Case.
 When you look in the Experiments section, you should see that the box next to each slider says either zero or bc.
 If it says bc, it means the value the model will run is the number from the Team Data Table.
 A few sliders have a different setting.
 If you see an On/Off switch, it will start at Off by default.
 If you see a purple Sensitivity slider, it will start at a default value of 1.
 And if there’s a Team Data vs Balanced switch, Balanced will be the default setting.